 - Never shoot fireworks from metal or glass containers

 - Never experiment, modify, or attempt to make your own fireworks

 You (or another adult that you choose) must be the only person letting off fireworks.
 Let the fireworks off one at a time (not lots at once) and don’t rush.
-Light the top of each firework at arm’s length, using a fireworks lighter or fuse wick.
-Stand well back immediately
+Light the top of each firework at arm’s length, using a firework lighter or fuse wick.
+Stand well back immediately.

 If one doesn’t go off, don’t go back to it – it could still be live, and could go off unexpectedly in your face.
 Right at the end of your fireworks night, douse the ‘dud’ with lots of water, keep it soaking in a bucket of water and ask the fire service for advice as soon as possible.